veniamin-ilmer/better-standards/README.md

 If you have a lot of land, and decide to put up a whole bunch of solar panals or wind wills on there, you shouldn't have a problem simply plugging into the existing electric lines, and have people pay you for the electricity.

+Enough competing electric providers allow for resistance against outages.

 Switching between two internet companies, shouldn't involve physically changing wires.
 Multiple internet providers can share the same fiber network.

-Competition between multiple internet providers should bring internet prices down.
+If internet providers can simply plug into the network and not worry about laying down wire, competition should bring internet prices down.

 **Why we haven't switched yet**: Internet Providers prefer to own a monopoly on regions by laying down their own wires.
 Not enough awareness of alternative.